Kroogi: Main Features

 Kroogi provides customized tools for social interaction, community creation, fundraising, content sharing, chatting, content rating and more.
 The Kroogi Facebook application and embeddable music widget for blogs and websites allow artists to give their content a global audience, and fans to share and promote artist's content.

 Use of the website is free.
 In order to receive contributions for their content, users are required to create a Kroogi account.
 Similar to Myspace and Facebook, users can add other users as friends, send private messages, and post comments and announcements.
 They can also add images, writings, videos, music, create folders with multiple files, and share their content with other users and projects.
 Users must own the copyright or have permissions of copyright owners for the content they upload to their profile.

-Personal Profile vs. Project Profile

 In addition to regular personal profiles, users can create project profiles to manage their creative projects.
 For example, band members can set up individual personal profiles for themselves, and then create a project profile for their band and manage it together.
 A project profile can have multiple hosts, whereas a personal profile is managed solely by the person who created it.
 Projects can be created after user registration.